-For example, in 2019, the third-quarter average CPI-W was 1.6 percent higher than it was in the third quarter of 2018.
-Thus, the COLA increase for 2020 was 1.6 percent.
-As a result, the average monthly benefit for all retired workers rose by 1.6 percent to $1,503, from $1,479.
-The average monthly benefit for all disabled workers rose to $1,258, from $1,238.
-The COLA amount is typically announced by SSA in October.
+For example, in 2023, the third-quarter average CPI-W was 3.2 percent higher than it was in the third quarter of 2022.
+As a result, benefits will rise by 3.2 percent starting in 2024.
+The average monthly retirement benefit will increase from $1,848 to $1,907, and the average benefit for disabled workers will go up from $1,489 to $1,537, according to the SSA.
+The COLA amount is typically announced in October and takes effect the following January.

 High inflation of 1970s led to annual COLAs